Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

 After passing through passport control, you need to go to the baggage reclaim area.
 After you have collected your luggage you'll go through the customs hall.

-There are three channels:
+There are two channels:

 Find out which documents you'll need at immigration, how much money to bring, what clothing to pack and more.